Logicc-17/security-journey/README.md

 The **Living Documentation Engine** is a Python CLI tool that monitors your system’s network connections in real-time, logs them, and analyzes potential vulnerabilities automatically.

-It is designed to **help you learn deeply about networking, Python, and cybersecurity** while building something practical and useful.

 ---